Legal

 3. How to Submit a Takedown Notice

 Send your written notice by email to support@hipkit.net with the subject line DMCA Notice.
-Mail submissions may also be sent to the registered address listed on the U.S. Copyright Office DMCA Designated Agent Directory (see § 2).
-Email is preferred for speed.
+Once HIPKit's designated agent registration appears in the U.S. Copyright Office DMCA Designated Agent Directory, mail submissions may also be sent to the address listed there (see § 2).
+Until then, and in any case for speed, email is the preferred and effective channel.

 To be effective under 17 U.S.C. § 512(c)(3), your notice must include substantially all of the following: